shreedharbhat98/Payment-Management-System/README.md

 To view  source code [click here](https://github.com/shreedharbhat98/Payment-Management-System).

 ## About
-This project is is simple expense manager where the user can keep track of the expenses he made and can visualize through charts.
+This project is a simple expense manager where the user can keep track of the expenses he made and can visualize through charts.

 ## Getting started